intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 6. The initial page response is displayed to the user and the Angular Client application boots up in the browser.

-7. Once booted up, additional REST Calls are directed straight to the ICM and the PWA acts as a single-page application.
+7. Once booted up, additional REST calls are directed straight to the ICM, and the PWA acts as a single-page application.
 No further HTML pages are requested.

 ## Deployment Without Nginx